Skip to main content

 Law Enforcement and Immigration in Colorado

-Immigration law enforcement matters that are typically dealt with by federal immigration authorities.
-The Department of Homeland Security (DHS) and its branches oversee matters related to immigration.
+Federal immigration authorities typically deal with immigration law enforcement matters.
+The Department of Homeland Security (DHS) and its branches oversee immigration matters.
 The U.S. Citizenship and Immigration Services (USCIS) is a component of the DHS.
-This agency administers naturalization and immigration services in the country.
+This agency administers naturalization and immigration services nationwide.

 But state agencies will often coordinate with the federal government on immigration issues.
 For example, the Colorado Department of Human Services (CDHS) oversees programs relevant to immigrants and refugees.
 The Colorado Department of Labor and Employment (CDLE) handles workforce issues.
 Immigrants with questions about labor and professional licenses may seek help from this department.

 Many local law enforcement officials are also starting to help with immigration cases.
-For example, look at a "Secure Communities" policy enacted in 2017 through Executive Order.
+For example, look at the “Secure Communities” policy enacted in 2017 through Executive Order.

 Under Secure Communities, local police would fingerprint the people they arrested.
 Those fingerprints went into a database that DHS and the Federal Bureau of Investigation (FBI) shared.
 DHS used this shared information to verify the immigration status of the person arrested.
 If the system flagged a person as an undocumented immigrant, Immigration and Customs Enforcement (ICE) could take action.